-Rewards for loyal customers can be somewhat double-edged.
-When marketing tries to come up with ways for building customer loyalty, they believe that offering rewards can encourage people to become repeat customers.
+But rewards for loyal customers can be somewhat double-edged.
+When marketing tries to come up with ways for building customer loyalty, they believe that offering rewards can encourage people to become repeat customers and build retention.
 These rewards could be things like punch cards, point systems, or something else that gives loyal customers a reason to keep coming back.
 The technology of rewards programs has gotten to the point where a consumer doesn't even have to think about the management of them; the rewards simply accumulate and are there when it's time to spend.
 It can keep customers loyal, but it also has a bit of a "surface-level" appeal to it.

-But another way to look at this is from the perspective of the brand: what are the benefits it reaps for inspiring loyal customers?
+Another way to look at this is from the perspective of the brand: what are the benefits it reaps for inspiring loyal customers?
 And what does it take to inspire customers for "true" loyalty (as in, they're not just in for the perks)?
-Rewards certainly help, but it's more important to focus on things like providing a great product or service and being known for having top-notch customer service.
-Marketing alone won't convince customers to remain loyal.
+Rewards certainly help build loyalty, but it's more important to focus on things like providing a great product or service and being known for having top-notch customer service.
+Marketing alone can't convince customers to remain loyal.

-If you're looking to create a strategy for building loyal customers, learn more about Zendesk for retail.
+If you're looking to create a strategy for building loyal customers with better customer service, learn more about Zendesk for retail.